Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic circrna [-h] [--segemehl_folder SEGEMEHL_FOLDER]
                              [--samtools_path SAMTOOLS_PATH] [--align]
                              [--tex_bam_path TEX_BAM_PATH]
                              [--fragmented_bam_path FRAGMENTED_BAM_PATH]
+                             [--read_path READ_PATH] [--process PROCESS]
-	                         [--process PROCESS] [--fasta_path FASTA_PATH]
+                             [--fasta_path FASTA_PATH]
                              [--annotation_path ANNOTATION_PATH]
                              [--support_reads SUPPORT_READS]
                              [--start_ratio START_RATIO] [--end_ratio END_RATIO]
                              [--ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN]
                              [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --segemehl_folder SEGEMEHL_FOLDER, -sg SEGEMEHL_FOLDER
                             Please assign the folder of segemehl.
       --samtools_path SAMTOOLS_PATH, -st SAMTOOLS_PATH
                             Please assign the path of samtools.
       --align, -a           Using segemehl to map reads (included splice detection).
-If you already usd segemehl with -S to map your reads, you can skip this step, don't need to turn it on.
-Please be attention, it only use default parameters of segemehl to map your reads.
+If you already usd segemehl with -S to map your reads, you can skip this step.
+Please be attention, it only use default parameters of segemehl to map the reads.
 Moreover, it will map all read files in ANNOgesic/input/reads.
+For running some specific
-If you want to run some specific functions of segemehl, please directly run segemehl by yourself.
+                            functions of segemehl, please directly run segemehl.
                             Default is False.
       --tex_bam_path TEX_BAM_PATH, -tb TEX_BAM_PATH
-	                        If you already has Bam files, Please assign the TEX+/- Bam path.
+                            If Bam files can be provided, Please assign the TEX+/- Bam path.
       --fragmented_bam_path FRAGMENTED_BAM_PATH, -fb FRAGMENTED_BAM_PATH
-	                        If you already has Bam files, Please assign the fragmented Bam path.
+                            If Bam files can be provided, Please assign the fragmented Bam path.
+      --read_path READ_PATH, -rp READ_PATH
+                            If --align is True, please assign the path of reads.
       --process PROCESS, -p PROCESS
                             The number of parallels processes for --align.
 Default is 10.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The folder of genome fasta.
       --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
                             The folder of genome annotation gff files.
       --support_reads SUPPORT_READS, -s SUPPORT_READS
-	                        The cut off of supported reads.
+                            The cutoff of supported reads.
 Default is 10.
       --start_ratio START_RATIO, -sr START_RATIO
                             The ratio of (read support circ / all read) at starting point.
 The ratio of candidates should higher than this cutoff.
 Default is 0.5.
       --end_ratio END_RATIO, -er END_RATIO
                             The ratio of (read support circ / all read) at end point.
 The ratio of candidates should higher than this cutoff.
 Default is 0.5.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-	                        If you want to ignore hypothetical protein in genome annotation file, you can turn it on.
+                            For ignoring hypothetical protein in genome annotation file, please turn it on.
 Default is False.

 - Output files